-Completion risks and unexpected risks (such as safety issues, delay in construction or difficulty in obtaining requisite permits, consents, licenses or environmental or planning permissions) can affect the airports' capacity levels, cause budget overruns and may lead to an unprofitable investment.
+Completion risks and other unexpected risks (such as safety issues, delays in construction, increase of construction costs, difficulty in finding suitable (replacement) construction contractors, constraints in available human resources due to labour market dynamics, or difficulty in obtaining requisite permits, consents, licenses or environmental or planning permissions (and/or the revocation thereof), can affect Amsterdam Airport Schiphol's capacity and quality levels, cause business interruptions or budget overruns and may lead to an unprofitable investment.
 Such risks may have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.